You’re an entrepreneur if you embrace taking risks

 Entrepreneurship is all about taking risks.
 You leave a well-paying job to embark on a journey where’s nothing is guaranteed.
 It does require guts and gusto.

-Some of the most successful entrepreneurs only got to where they are after taking risks and experiencing temporary failures in the process.
+Some of the most successful entrepreneurs only got to where they are after taking business risks and experiencing temporary failures in the process.
 Here are three common risks that entrepreneurs throughout history have taken and why you should take them for successful business growth.

 Say bye to a steady income